Azure/AirflowMeetHyderabadDemo2023/README.md

 5. Clone this repository use: `git clone https://github.com/Azure/AirflowMeetHyderabadDemo2023`
 6. Install Astro CLI, use: <a href="https://docs.astronomer.io/astro/cli/install-cli">https://docs.astronomer.io/astro/cli/install-cli</a>
 7. Use `astro login` and follow prompted steps to login using the same your microsoft account used in Azure.
-8. Use `astro workspace list` to list your worspaces and make sure that you are in the currect workspace.
+8. Use `astro workspace list` to list your workspaces and make sure that you are in the currect workspace.
 9. Use `astro deploy` to deploy the code in your astro deployment created in step 4.
 10. From deployment created in step 4, navigate to "Open in Airflow" ![image](https://github.com/Azure/AirflowMeetHyderabadDemo2023/assets/40313233/feb860ed-5cad-480f-9461-73c3ecbd24c4)
 11. In Airflow UI, select Admin > Variables and create following variables